micked99/ICT-Wspr-complete-setup/README.md

 Tcxo 25/26/27 Mhz for si5351, size 3225 3.2x2.5mm

 Xo 4Mhz to drive 328, size 4520 4.5mm×2mm
-we will then use a DIV function to set 1/2 or 1/4 the speed to save some power
+we will use a DIV function to set 1/2 or 1/4 the speed to save some power

 2x 10K resistor size 0603, value non critical, 1K-10K works